-As we illustrate below, brand architecture an integrated system of names, symbols, colors, and visual vocabulary that caters directly to your customer’s thought process.
+As we illustrate below, brand architecture is an integrated system of names, symbols, colors, and visual vocabulary that caters directly to your customer’s thought process.
 How do you know what your customer is thinking?
 Two words: brand research.

 The best brand architecture is built on a solid foundation of research into customer awareness, preference, and experience.
 Only research enables you to know how your brand performs across different demographics and geographic areas.
 Only with research can you be aware of how and why your customer is making decisions.
 And only through research can you understand the difference between what your brand says and what your customer believes.

 Brand Architecture Benefits

 At this point, you might be thinking, “My brand is too small to benefit from brand architecture.”
 But brand architecture isn’t just for behemoth multinational corporations.
 Even small brands can see measurable improvements in performance by better organizing their offerings.
 Regardless of your company’s size, effective brand architecture can enable you to…

 - Target the needs of specific customer segments